alexthegoodman/reeviewr-prisma/README.md

 - `yarn gen:gql` (to generate client-side types)
 - Wait for all the bundles to finshing bundling
 - Visit `http://localhost:4000/` to verify that the Prisma / GraphQL Playground is functioning
-- Open `localhost:3000` in your browser to verify the web app is functioning
+- Open `http://localhost:3000/` in your browser to verify the web app is functioning

+`nexus dev`

 ### Relevant Directories